julesjazz/jdots/README.md

 A comprehensive dotfiles repository managed with GNU Stow for consistent development environments across machines.

+> I, a human (I think), am writing this one callout...
+> This is my attempt at vibe-coding my own methods for dotfiles and package managers.
+> DO NOT just blindly run anything here.
+> DO NOT just blindly trust anything here.
+> But some of these tools and methods you might find handy.

 ## 🚀 Quick Start

 ### Prerequisites